Chase Lundt: College career

 Lundt redshirted as a freshman at UConn in 2019, then did not play in the 2020 season, as UConn canceled it due to the COVID-19 pandemic.
 He won the starting right tackle job in 2021 and remained a starter for the rest of his collegiate career.
 In his tenure at UConn, Lundt only missed one game, during the 2021 season.
 He started 11 games in 2021, all 13 games in 2022, and then all 12 games in 2023, helping UConn allow only 13 sacks in the last season.
 He returned for a final season in 2024.
 As a senior in 2024, he allowed no sacks and was named a Group of Five All-American.
 He finished his collegiate career with 49 starts and accepted an invite to the 2025 Senior Bowl, although he was unable to participate due to injury.

 Professional career

 Lundt was selected 206th overall in the sixth round in the 2025 NFL draft by the Buffalo Bills.
+He made two appearances for the Bills during his rookie campaign.
+On December 19, 2025, Lundt was placed on season-ending injured reserve due to a knee injury.

+On August 30, 2026, Lundt was waived by the Bills as part of final roster cuts and signed to the practice squad the next day.